ip-num/ip-num/README.md

 Examples
 ------------------
-Find below some example of the API `ip-num` provides and how to use them.
-Check the [documentation](https://ip-num.github.io/ip-num/) for a more complete overview of `ip-num's` API.
+Find below some example of the usage of `ip-num` Check the [documentation](https://ip-num.github.io/ip-num/) for a more complete overview of `ip-num's` API.

 `ip-num` makes use of the [BigInteger.js](https://github.com/peterolson/BigInteger.js/) library to represents numeric values.
 This is due to the fact that numeric